 Employee theft is an issue for many businesses.

-Standard CCTV systems can be used to monitor the premises.
+Standard CCTV systems help monitor the premises.

 However, in instances where CCTV isn’t currently in place and stock goes missing, covert, hidden CCTV cameras are an effective means to catch the culprit(s).